RedisLabs/redislabs-docs/content/platforms/kubernetes/pod-scheduling.md

      memory: high
 ```

-Subsequently, when the operator creates the StatefulSet associated with the pod, the nodeSelector
+Then, when the operator creates the StatefulSet associated with the pod, the nodeSelector
 section is part of the pod specification.
-Thus, when the scheduler attempts to
+When the scheduler attempts to
-create new pods, it will need to satisfy the node selection constraints.
+create new pods, it needs to satisfy the node selection constraints.

 ## Using node pools

-A node pool is a typically part of the underlying infrastructure of the K8s cluster
-deployment and provider.
-Often, node pools are similarly-configured classes of
+A node pool is a common part of the underlying infrastructure of the Kubernetes cluster deployment and provider.
-nodes (e.g., nodes with the same allocated amount of memory and CPU).
-Implementors
+Often, node pools are similarly-configured classes of nodes, for example nodes with the same allocated amount of memory and CPU).
-will often label these nodes with a consistent set of labels.
+Implementors often label these nodes with a consistent set of labels.

-On GKE, all node pools have the label `cloud.google.com/gke-nodepool` with a
-value of the name used during configuration.
-On Azure AKS, node pools can be
+On Google Kubernetes Engine (GKE), all node pools have the label `cloud.google.com/gke-nodepool` with a value of the name used during configuration.
-created with a specific set of labels.
+On Microsoft Azure Kubernetes System (AKS), you can create node pools with a specific set of labels.

-As in the previous section, the `nodeSelector` section can be used to request a specific node
-pool by label values.
+You can use the `nodeSelector` section to request a specific node pool by label values.
 For example, on GKE:

 ```yaml
 apiVersion: app.redislabs.com/v1